HealthReact Privacy Policy

 - staff confidentiality obligations,

-- security review and maintenance procedures.
+- vulnerability management, security review, incident response, and maintenance procedures.

 No method of transmission or storage is completely secure.
 HealthReact continuously works to maintain appropriate safeguards according to the nature of the data and the risks involved.